privacyidea/privacyidea/doc/policies/user.rst

 type: bool

 There are enrollment actions per token type, e.g. ``enrollHOTP``.
-Only those token types are selectable in the WebUI during enrollment which are allowed by their corresponding enroll policy action.
+The user is only allowed to enroll such specified token types.

 assign
 ~~~~~~